scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** 1 turn

 You conjure up a display of illusory light to distract up to 5 creatures.
 Creatures make a Willpower save against your spellcasting roll, adding a bad die for every creature you target past the first.
-On success, the creatures add 1 bad die to their next attack or spell attack roll on their next turn, or a terrible die on a critical.
-You may cast this as a reaction for 2 AP, targeting a single creature and making a spellcasting roll against 2 terrible dice instead.
+On success, the creatures add 1 bad die to their next attack or spell attack roll, or a terrible die on a critical.
+You may cast this as a reaction for 2 AP, targeting a single creature and making a spellcasting roll against 2 bad dice instead.

 Add an enhanced die for every level cast above cast cantrip.